jun9303/jun9303.github.io/index.md

 {% include feature_row id="intro" type="center" %}

-## Sangjoon Lee
+# Sangjoon Lee

-I am a student in the [Department of Mechanical & Aerospace Engineering](http://me.snu.ac.kr/eng/default.asp) at [Seoul National University](http://useoul.edu/).
-I am also majoring in [Business Administration](http://cba.snu.ac.kr/en) as my dual major.
+I graduated from [Seoul National University](http://useoul.edu/), South Korea with the highest distinction (*Summa Cum Laude*).
+I was conferred dual Bachelor's degrees in [Mechanical and Aerospace Engineering](http://me.snu.ac.kr/eng/default.asp) (B.Sc.) and [Business Administration](http://cba.snu.ac.kr/en) (B.B.A.).
+I received my degrees as a representative of the engineering graduates at SNU in the class of 2018.

 Currently, my research topic is mainly in the area of Fluid Dynamics.
 I have accumulated my own research experience in Experimental Flow Measurement (e.g. MRV) & Computational Fluid Dynamics, Conjugate Heat Transfer, and relevant engineering applications.
-Also, I have a deep interest in utilization of Deep Learning techniques into CFD and analysis of multi-phase flow systems.
+Furthermore, I have a deep interest in utilization of Deep Learning techniques into CFD and analysis of multi-phase flow systems.

 I was a Researcher in the [Energy and Environmental Flow](http://eeflow.snu.ac.kr/) at Seoul National University, directed by [Dr. Wontae Hwang](http://me.snu.ac.kr/eng/01_intro/faculty_view.asp?pid=137)(Mechanical Engineering).
-I received my B.Sc. in Mechanical & Aerospace Engineering from SNU *Summa cum laude*, with a thesis writing under [Dr. Heacheon Choi](http://me.snu.ac.kr/eng/01_intro/faculty_view.asp?pid=39).
+I received my B.Sc. in Mechanical & Aerospace Engineering from SNU with the highest distinction (*Summa cum laude*), with a thesis under the guidance of [Dr. Heacheon Choi](http://me.snu.ac.kr/eng/01_intro/faculty_view.asp?pid=39).

 I am familiar with several programming languages, including Python, Fortran, and MATLAB.
 As a hobby, I have performed several web design projects with various frameworks (e.g. Python Flask, PHP, jQuery).
 Hiking, jogging and playing basketball are my favorite outdoor activities.